mozilla-lockwise/lockwise-android/docs/contributing.md

 Please refer to installation and build instructions in the [documentation](install.md).

+## LeakCanary

+We use [LeakCanary](https://github.com/square/leakcanary/wiki/FAQ) to monitor memory leaks in Debug builds of the Lockbox Android application.
+Please read the documentation and pay attention to warnings while debugging the application!

 ## How to Report Bugs

 Please open [a new issue in the GitHub repository](https://github.com/mozilla-lockbox/lockbox-android/issues/new) with steps to reproduce the problem you're experiencing.